 Are there sharks in Cancun?
 Before you jump into the ocean, you are probably wondering what other creatures will be in the water with you.

-Keep reading to find out if there are sharks living just off the coast of Cancun, and how they will affect your vacation!
+Keep reading to find out if sharks are living just off the coast of Cancun, and how they will affect your vacation!

 Are there sharks in Cancun?

 Yes!
 According to researchers at the University of Quintana Roo, there are over 40 different types of shark species in the area.
 Until recently, it was believed that there were only around 25 species.

 If the idea of all these sharks is making you nervous because you were planning to spend your vacation lounging on the and in the water – don’t be!

 Shark attacks in Quintana Roo are extremely rare, even though one just happened in March 2023, as I am updating this post.